-Patagonia Windchaser shirt, Duckbill cap and Baggies shorts.
+Patagonia Capilene shirt, Duckbill cap and Baggies shorts.
 These items were all perfect.
 I wore these three things almost every day during my hike and they still look new.
 There’s a reason Patagonia has such a good reputation among thru-hikers and adventurers alike – their stuff is tough, comfortable, and light.
-I recommend all of this.
+I recommend all of these.

 Drymax socks.
 Despite their ability to shunt water and keep your feet slightly more dry, these socks are not nearly as durable as I thought.
 I’ve used them for ultramarathon training but on my thru-hike they just fell apart.
 I switched to Darn Tough and never looked back – I suggest you do the same.